jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

   - Full file rewrites for major changes
   - Multiple file support
   - Pattern-based replacements
-- **NEW: Configurable allowed directories** - Specify which directories Claude can access
-- **NEW: Cross-platform path configuration** - Define different allowed paths for Windows, macOS, and Linux
-- **NEW: Uninstall script** - Easy removal of the tool from Claude Desktop
+- **NEW: Full unrestricted filesystem access** - Access any file or folder on your computer
+- **NEW: Command-based fallbacks** - Even when direct file access fails, commands will be used as a fallback
 - **NEW: Improved path handling** - Better support for Windows paths and relative directories
+- **NEW: Cross-platform support** - Works on Windows, macOS, and Linux

 ## Installation
 First, ensure you've downloaded and installed the [Claude Desktop app](https://claude.ai/download) and you have [npm installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).